Skip to main content

 How intensely do you zone out, and for how long?

 This is an interesting phenomenon.
 We know that ADHDers can go into periods of intense hyperfocus (and so can autistic people).
-However, it is possible that we can hyperfocus intensely on the daydream itself, meaning our brains use a significant amount of its energy and resources into thinking, processing, and analyzing something in a zoned out state, and it is extremely difficult to redirect or refocus that energy once we start.
+However, it is possible that we can hyperfocus intensely on the daydream itself, meaning our brains use a significant amount of their energy and resources into thinking, processing, and analyzing something in a zoned-out state, and it is extremely difficult to redirect or refocus that energy once we start.
 By the time we are done zoning out or “snap out of it,” it’s possible that our brains have worked so hard that now our brains are actually tired and have limited resources to devote to the present moment!

 From personal experience, I would say my brain devotes almost ALL of its energy while in this zoned out state, and this could last for several hours.